openwallet-foundation-labs/learner-credential-wallet/README.md

 editing.
 If your editor does not, you can manually lint by running `npm run lint` in the project root.

-This project also uses **environment variables**, which are stored in `config.ts`.
+This project also uses **environment variables**, which are loaded and used in `app.config.js`.
 These values can be overridden, but development values should not be committed to the repository.

 ### Project Structure